On this page:

-The Center for Teaching and Learning (CTL) offers a variety of customized, confidential methods through which all faculty – full-time, adjunct, and GTAs – can obtain useful feedback about their teaching.
+The Center for Faculty Excellence (CFE) offers a variety of customized, confidential methods through which all faculty—full-time, adjunct, and GTAs—can obtain useful feedback about their teaching.
 The following services are some of our most popular, but if you have ideas beyond what is listed here, please feel free to reach out and start a dialogue about alternative options.

-To schedule these services, discuss your ideas, or find out more, contact CTL’s Teaching Innovation Coordinator, Carolyn Stoermer at (937) 775-2882 or email her at email@example.com
+To schedule these services, discuss your ideas, or find out more, contact CFE at email@example.com.

 To ensure we can best serve as many faculty as possible, we ask that faculty submit scheduling requests no later than Week 4 of the semester.

-A faculty member may request an in-class visit by an experienced CTL observer.
-After a consultation in person or through email regarding the faculty member's specific needs or concerns, the CTL observer will visit the instructor’s classroom space – virtual or physical – at an agreed upon time.
+A faculty member may request an in-class visit by an experienced CFE observer.
+After a consultation in person or through email regarding the faculty member's specific needs or concerns, the CFE observer will visit the instructor’s classroom space–virtual or physical–at an agreed-upon time.
 Afterward, the observer will provide written, confidential feedback that outlines what the faculty member is already doing well and, if desired, specific areas and techniques for improvement.
-Afterwards, the faculty member and observer can meet for an in-person discussion of this feedback.
+Afterward, the faculty member and observer can meet for an in-person discussion of this feedback.